epicasino/roboye-bot/README.md

 # roboye-bot
 A redone version of the boye bot.
-Music using discord-player.
+Written in typescript.